U.S. Fund for UNICEF

-United States Fund for UNICEF, doing business as UNICEF USA, is a non-profit, non-governmental organization (NGO) in the United States that supports the United Nations Children's Fund (UNICEF).
-Founded in 1947 by Helenka Pantaleoni, it is the oldest of the 32 UNICEF National Committees that support UNICEF worldwide through fundraising, advocacy and education.
-Since its inception, the U.S. Fund has provided UNICEF and various NGOs with approximately $12 billion in cash and gifts-in-kind.
+United States Fund for UNICEF, doing business as UNICEF USA, is a non-profit, non-governmental organization based in the United States that supports the United Nations Children's Fund (UNICEF).
+It was founded in 1947 by Helenka Pantaleoni and is the oldest of the 32 UNICEF National Committees, which support UNICEF through fundraising, advocacy and education.
+Since its inception, the organisation has provided approximately $12 billion in cash and gifts in kind to UNICEF and other non-governmental organisations.